Accessibility information

 We have lots of ways to enjoy cycling in the forest and we’re working on improving the accessibility of our cycling offer.

-Alice Holt Forest offers a range of adapted cycles to hire to suit all abilities, including tricycles, tandems, hand-powered trikes, wheelchair transferable bikes, a wheelchair carrier and side-by-side tandems.
-Dalby Forest in North Yorkshire also have a range of adaptive bikes to hire at their Dalby Forest Cycle Hub.
+Alice Holt Forest has a range of adapted cycles to hire, including tricycles, tandems, hand-powered trikes, wheelchair transferable bikes, a wheelchair carrier and side-by-side tandems.
+Dalby Forest in North Yorkshire also hires adaptive bikes from their Dalby Forest Cycle Hub.

 Pedal and Play has been designed to ensure a range of needs are catered for regardless of age, mobility or current cycling skills.
-Children can enjoy Pedal and Play at Cannock Chase Forest, near Stafford, and coming soon to two additional forests.
+Children can enjoy Pedal and Play at Cannock Chase Forest, near Stafford, Hicks Lodge in Leicestershire and High Lodge in Suffolk.

 The Forest of Dean Cycle Centre has a green-graded accessible bike trail which is suitable for a wide range of cycles with 2, 3 or 4 wheels, adaptive cycles and tag-a-longs.
-Accessible bike hire is also available on-site, with adapted bikes available for all riders with a range of disabilities.
+Accessible bike hire is also available on-site, with adapted bikes available too.

 Sensory walks